LucaAngioloni/Micchinetta/README.md

 - **Andy**: Ok!

 ## Goals
-1. Recognise people from a set of known faces
+1. Recognize people from a set of known faces
 2. Sustain a simple conversation with the user to understand his needs
 3. Use existing web API, provided by MICC, for transactions and accountability